DavidVollmers/Comfyg/docs/docs/getting_started.md

 dotnet tool install --global Comfyg.Cli
 ```

+> [!TIP]
-> After installation you can access the Comfyg CLI using the `comfyg` driver in any terminal.
+> After installation you can invoke the Comfyg CLI using the `comfyg` command in your terminal.

 ## Setup & Configure your Comfyg Store